 Know Your Community

 If you’re unsure of your community’s guidelines, BeRecycled.org offers a nationwide lookup system that can lead you to the right spot in your town’s recycling rules and educate you on what can be recycled.
-In general, cardboard boxes need to be dry, and flattened (find out the easiest way to flatten boxes here).
+In general, cardboard boxes need to be dry, emptied and flattened.

 A common mistake is including non-recyclable packaging material in the recycling bin.
 Most municipal recycling facilities do not accept plastic foam, inflated packaging, plastic air pockets and other “soft” plastics (i.e., the kind that keeps its shape if you scrunch it).
 Those should go to a dedicated drop-off spot.
 If your community offers one, BeRecycled.org can lead you there.

 Recycle Food Packaging with Care

 Paper-based food packaging like paperboard takeout boxes and paper bags are a sustainable option in part because they’re made with a renewable resource.
 And much of the time they can be recycled—but not always.

 Depending on the rules of your local facility, you may be able to recycle paper food packaging like cups as long as they’re empty and clean.

 When you use paper products, you’re doing your part to help the planet.
 Because the paper, packaging and boxes you rely on every day are designed to be easily recycled up to 7 times.